tagnja/blog/source/draft/mysql-explain.md

 ## Meaning Key of Columns in explain result

-id
+### id

-select_type
+### select_type

+- SIMPLE: Simple [`SELECT`](https://dev.mysql.com/doc/refman/8.0/en/select.html) (not using [`UNION`](https://dev.mysql.com/doc/refman/8.0/en/union.html) or subqueries)
+- PRIMARY
+- UNION
+- DEPENDENT UNION
+- UNION RESULT
+- SUBQUERY
+- DEPENDENT SUBQUERY
+- DERIVED
+- DEPENDENT DERIVED
+- MATERIALIZED: Materialized subquery. **Subquery** materialization uses an in-memory temporary table when possible, falling back to on-disk storage if the table becomes too large.
+See Section 8.4.
+4, “Internal Temporary Table Use in **MySQL**”.
+If materialization is not used, the optimizer sometimes rewrites a noncorrelated **subquery** as a correlated **subquery**.
-- SIMPLE
+- UNCACHETABLE SUBQUERY
+  UNCACHETABLE UNION

+`DEPENDENT` typically signifies the use of a correlated subquery.
+See [Section 13.2.11.7, “Correlated Subqueries”](https://dev.mysql.com/doc/refman/8.0/en/correlated-subqueries.html).

+### table

-table: table names
+table names

-partitions
+### partitions

+### type

-type: Describes how tables are joined.
+Describes how tables are joined.
 (Access methods to find and return rows)

 - **system**
 - **const**: The table has at most one matching row, which is read at the start of the query. e.g `SELECT * FROM *tbl_name* WHERE *primary_key*=1;`